Innovation Food Forest

 Volunteer or visit during our hours to learn more about the design process, pest management, plant identification and more.
 No prior experience required.
 Wear clothes you don’t mind getting dirty.
 Bring a reusable water bottle to stay hydrated.
 The schedule changes each season to accommodate students and changing seasons.

-Fall 2017 Weekly Walk-in Volunteer Schedule:
+Walk-in Volunteer Schedule: CLOSED for winter

 The Innovation Food Forest is located behind Innovation Hall and near the south plaza (ground level entrance) of the Johnson Center.
 It is marked with a yellow star in this image below.